Huntsville Swim Association Group Structure

 A. These are general recommendations and swimmers are highly encouraged to attend the meets noted.

-Q. What are mini-meets?
+Q. What are ROCKET meets?

 Q. When will group changes occur throughout the year?
 Will changes be allowed within a given age band throughout the season?

-A. Age group moves take place two times in a calendar year – in August (the beginning of the short course season) and in March (at the beginning of the long course season).
+A. Age group moves take place primarily two times in a calendar year – in August (the beginning of the short course season) and in March (at the beginning of the long course season).
 Group moves are based on the swimmers age at the next championship meet for the group.
 The August move will be determined by their age at the Winter/Spring Short Course Championship meet.
 March moves will be based on their age as of the Summer Long Course Championship meet.
 Please note that in certain circumstances, a swimmer with a Winter birthday (i.e., December - February) may move groups in December (rather than August) after the December short course mid-season championship meet.
 This is up to coaches’ discretion based on other group criteria.
 Coaches also have the discretion to move swimmers within groups, within a given age band, off-cycle.

 Q. What happens if my swimmer does not consistently meet the attendance requirements for their group?